Key takeaways:

 Pricing and plans

-Plan | Cost / term | Plan inclusions |
+Plan | Cost/Term | Plan inclusions |

-.com domains | $11.28 first year (intro rate) $18.48/year renewal | Free domain privacy |
+| Free domain privacy |

-.net domains | $12.98 first year (starter deal $18.58/year renewal | Privacy protection included |
+| Privacy protection included |

-.org domains | $7.48 first year (promo price) $15.98/year renewal | Free privacy feature |
+| Free privacy feature |

-.io domains | $34.98 first year $66.98/year renewal | Lifetime privacy guard |
+| Lifetime privacy guard |

 GoDaddy